Mack Miller: Family and legacy

 Miller was born in Salt Lake City.
-He is the son of children's fiction author Helen Markley Miller.
+He was the son of children's fiction author Helen Markley Miller.
 Mack and his sport formed the inspiration for Helen's sixth novel, Ski fast, ski long (1960).
-He is also featured in the 2012 book Brundage Mountain – Best Snow in Idaho by Eve Chandler.
+He wais also featured in the 2012 book Brundage Mountain – Best Snow in Idaho by Eve Chandler.

 Miller and his wife Rita lived in Idaho.
 They had a son, Ralph, and a daughter, Karla.
 Miller died on February 16, 2020, at the age of 88.